Great ExpectationsWhat to expect when you're at risk

 I know this looks like crazy math, but focus on the product of conditional probabilities.
 All that is just the probability of having the utility u corresponding to the parameters cn, ct, cc, etc. According to the above discussion of expected value, we just multiply the value by its probability and integrate.

-In the above model, where what needs to be decided is
+that maximum value.
+In the above model, where what needs to be decided

-the results of running such simulations and optimizations are that the defender
+results of running such simulations and optimizations are that the

 terabyte per second,